JovRiver/Senior_Seminar_EMS_Project/README.md

 I personally worked on the receptionist view.

-Our first attempt at the project left it in an untenable state, so I have decided to work on refactoring the whole project in order to bring it more in line with an MVC design pattern.
+I have decided to work on refactoring the whole project in order to bring it more in line with MVC and SOLID design principles.

 Note: I created a legacy branch to hold the original build for comparison.

-I will update this as I make progress.

 ## Changelog 1.1
 [New Classes]